Trump to raise US global tariff from 10 to 15% after Supreme Court ruling

 - list 4 of 4Trump’s tariff regime has been ruled unlawful.
 What are the implications?

-“I, as President of the United States of America, will be, effective immediately, raising the 10% Worldwide Tariff on Countries, many of which have been ‘ripping’ the U.S. off for decades, without retribution (until I came along!), to the fully allowed, and legally tested, 15% level,” Trump wrote in a post on his Truth Social platform.

-He said the move was “based on a thorough, detailed and complete review of the ridiculous, poorly written and extraordinarily anti-American decision” issued by the Supreme Court on Friday.
+In a post on his Truth Social platform, Trump announced the raise “effective immediately” and said the move was based on a review of the “ridiculous, poorly written and extraordinarily anti-American decision” issued by the Supreme Court on Friday.

 By a six-to-three vote, the court had ruled that it was unconstitutional for Trump to unilaterally set and change tariffs, because the power to tax lies with the US Congress.